MagicFoundation/Alcinoe/references/mORMot/SQLite3/amalgamation/ReadMe.md

 # SQLite3 Database Engine With Encryption

+## Reference Only - Do Not Use

+This source code is included as reference.

+**You should not have to compile the SQLite3 c code by yourself.**

+We supply and validate the proper static `.o` `.obj` files within our https://github/synopse repository, or directly from https://synopse.info/files/sqlite3fpc.7z (for FPC) or https://synopse.info/files/sqlite3obj.7z (for Delphi).

 ## How To Compile The SQlite3 Engine

 1. Copy here the latest amalgamation files from  https://www.sqlite.org/download.html